 Step 1: If you’re working with a healthy stalk, use sterilized scissors or pruning shears to cut directly beneath the lowest flower and above the next node.

 Step 2: If the spike is withered or yellowing, cut the spike from the base of the plant.

-Step 3: However you choose to cut your orchid spikes, make sure to use clean and sterile pruning shears or scissors to avoid spreading any fungal or bacterial diseases.
+Step 3: However you choose to cut your orchid spikes, make sure to use clean and sterile pruning shears to avoid spreading any fungal or bacterial diseases.

 Orchids can survive without food, but you may run into deficiencies at some point.
 Luckily, you won’t need too much fertilizer to keep your plant happy; in fact, over-fertilizing can lead to burnt leaves and roots, so you’ll want to dilute your plant food with water and go for quarter-strength feeding.

 Step 1: To encourage orchid spikes, apply a balanced liquid fertilizer during the growing season and a bloom-boosting formula during the fall.

 Step 2: If the orchid spikes look leggy, try giving them a phosphorus-rich fertilizer to help your plant form thicker ones.

 While orchids can be tricky to figure out, you can get yours to spike and bloom by adjusting some factors.
 After starting with a healthy plant, try placing your orchid in lower temperatures, improving its light levels, cutting spent spikes, and upping your fertilizer dosage.
 With patience and persistence, you’ll be on your way to enjoying beautiful orchid blooms once more.

 - Worried about your peace lily’s leaves turning yellow?
 Here’s how to save it